ShaneCBarton/ShaneCBarton/README.md

 ---

 ## 📈 My Goals
-- Build more games using **Unity** to deepen my understanding of game design, mechanics and performance.
 - Continue to develop SparkleEngine into a more robust framework with additional features.
+- Build more games using **Unity** and **Unreal** to deepen my understanding of game design, mechanics and performance.
+- Dive deeper into graphics and rendering programming with DirectX 12 and Vulkan.
 - Explore advanced programming and engineering techniques.
 - Continue creating and blending art, music, and code into unique projects.